What is the Internship Program?

 What is the role of the mentor and business?
 The mentor will guide the student with job responsibilities and soft skills in order to be successful in a career.
 The mentor will also be required to evaluate the student’s work performance two times per semester using the provided evaluation form.
 The mentor will also be required to have their clearances if the student is under the age of 18.

 What is the time frame of the internship?
 The student must participate in the internship for 1 semester (Semester 1: the end of August – beginning of January.
 Semester 2: the beginning of January – beginning of June).
-The requirement is that each intern participates in their internship 5 days a week for 80 minutes per day (the length of a regular classroom block).
-However, depending on the location of the business and the job duties being performed, the student could instead participate in the internship just 2 or 3 days a week as long as they log a minimum of 6 hours and 40 minutes each week in their internship experience.
-If the internship is off-campus, the student most likely could leave the high school campus around 12:30 pm to travel to the business hosting the internship.
+The requirement is that each intern participates in their internship for 6 1/2 hours each week.
+Depending on the location of the business and the job duties being performed, the student could participate in the internship just 2 or 3 days a week as long as they log a minimum of 5 hours and 30 minutes each week in their internship experience.

 Is this internship experience a paid or unpaid opportunity?